EN 61326-1: EMC Emissions/Immunity Requirement Changes for Laboratory EquipmentFebruary 27, 2017

 By Conrad Chu, EMC Engineering Manager, NTS Silicon Valley

 EN 61326-1 has been adopted and published in the EU’s Official Journal.
-As this standard is the applicable standard for Measurement, Control and Laboratory Equipment, it affects a large number of devices.
+As this standard is the applicable standard for measurement, control and laboratory equipment, this update affects a large number of devices.

-Emissions: The 2006 version references CISPR 11:2003, while the 2013 version references CISPR 11:2009 +A1:2010.
-The first amendment to CISPR 11:2009 has established alternative radiated emissions limits at 3 meters test distance for “small equipment”, where “small equipment” is defined as “equipment, either positioned on a table top or standing on the floor which, including its cables fits in a cylindrical test volume of 1.2 m in diameter and 1.5 m above the ground plane”.
+The 2006 version references CISPR 11:2003, while the 2013 version references CISPR 11:2009 +A1:2010.
+The first amendment to CISPR 11:2009 has established alternative radiated emissions limits at 3 meters test distance for “small equipment”, where “small equipment” is defined as equipment that fits into a cylindrical test volume 1.5 m above the ground plane and 1.2 m in diameter when placed on a flat surface.

 How this Affects Existing and New Test Programs